podlodkin/podlodkin-freeton-year-control/readme.md

 * Proof is generating by node solutions (which use znSnarkl-Logic CLI application);
 * Proof is validating by Free TON blockchain using Verification Free TON Solidity contract.

 **Unfortunately, NIL network is switched off and I can't publish my contract to it.
-So I’ve been testing my contract locally.**
+So I’ve been testing my contract locally.
+How to - https://github.com/tonlabs/tondev#run-contract-locally-on-tvm.**